For More information

 If you want your home to be secure — but also bulletproof — we’ve got the perfect solution.
 We work closely with a company named GigaCrete to supply our customers with a product called BallistiCrete.

 BallistiCrete is a protective coating that can be plastered or sprayed onto interior walls.
-This coating looks completely natural and can be the final finish, although paint will adhere to it and can be applied after the product has completely cured (about five days).
+This coating looks completely natural and can be the final finish, although paint will adhere to it and can be applied after the product has completely cured.

 It can be applied in various thicknesses — and it probably goes without saying that the thicker the coating, the more protection it offers.
-One single coat can be sprayed on, which is about five-eighths of an inch thick (⅝”) or it can be layered on via hand trowel up to two inches thick (2”).
+BallistiCrete can be layered at 3/8″ at a time, building up to the desired thickness based on the level of protection required.

 BallistiCrete is designed like most other high security measures: to blend in and be discreet.
 Application looks much like any regular home or office building procedure.
-Installation experts arrive with equipment that looks like they’re there to paint or smooth mud over drywall — because they kind of are.
+Installation experts arrive with equipment that looks like they’re there to paint or smooth mud over drywall.

 The product itself is mixed onsite, so there are no obviously marked boxes or products being hauled in to alert people to your security measures.
 They go inside, mix up the BallistiCrete, finish their installation, and they’re gone.
-The whole process takes about an hour.
 They can even create a textured finish if you’d like.

 And just like that, your home, office, bedroom, or any other space you can think of, is bulletproof.